Example 1 – Investing in a common negatively geared investment property

 1. Choose the investment analysis spreadsheet (Menu: View/Investment Analysis).

-8. Building depreciation: Click on the “Deprec. - building” row title to bring up the dialog.
-Change the building costs to 230k and hit the Enter key.
+1. Building depreciation: Click on the “Deprec. of building” row title to bring up the dialog.
+Change the building costs to 430k and hit the Enter key.
 Note that, by default, any building depreciation claimed as a tax deduction will be taken into account in calculating any capital gains tax liability if the property were to be sold.
 Click OK to return to the main spreadsheet.

-11. Capital growth and inflation rates: Click on the capital growth field in the input column and change the value to 5%.
-Likewise, choose the inflation rate field and change the value to 2%.
+1. Capital growth and inflation rates: Click on the capital growth field in the input column and if necessary, change the value to 5%.
+Likewise, choose the inflation rate field and change the value to 3%.
 Hit the Enter key and the entire spreadsheet will be recalculated.

 What’s the bottom line?